JAMStackSF/JAMStackSF/request-to-speak.md

 ## How it works

 - Read the guidelines below.
-- Submit a proposal via a [GitHub issue](https://github.com/JAMStackSF/JAMStackSF/issues/new) or contact the organizers on Slack (https://google.com).
+- Submit a proposal via a [GitHub issue](https://github.com/JAMStackSF/JAMStackSF/issues/new) or contact the organizers on Slack (https://jamstack.org/slack) in the #meetup-sfbayarea slack channel.
 You can find an example of a talk submission from the first issue on the list.
 - If you know you want to do a quicker presentation (~10 min) then add a _Lightning!_ tag to the issue.
 - If the proposal sounds like something that will work for our members, we'll group the talk with similar proposals and schedule it.